 Participants discussed Diavik's proposed closure plans for different mine site facilities like the North Country Rock Pile, vision for the mine site post-closure, community engagement to date, work done by the Traditional Knowledge Panel, and considerations for long-term monitoring/maintenance.

-It became clear during the workshop that Diavik's proposed final closure plan for the North Country Rock Pile does not match participants' vision for this component of the mine site.
+It became clear during the workshop that some aspects of Diavik's proposed final closure plan for the North Country Rock Pile do not match participants' vision.
 In particular, participants wanted to see plans to re-vegetate the Pile and adequate ramps on the Pile for wildlife passage.
 There were also concerns about contaminant levels from the Pile and who is responsible for long-term monitoring plans and funding.
 These issues should be addressed during more comprehensive community engagement.

 Click here to read the full workshop report and see the summary of recommendations supported by workshop participants.